-- Dead tree with a target of moderate to low frequency and minimal visible decay. - Encroachment of branches onto house and/or roots incurring some form of damage to boulevards or private property. - Moderate encroachment where roots may be causing some form of damage to boulevards or hardscape infrastructure such as driveways, underground utilities or foundations (excluding lawns and landscaping) on private property.

-- · Limbs interfering with residential utility feed - Limbs obstructing driver visibility\ - · Visible defect that could result in partial failure of tree with a moderate to low frequency target.
+- Dead tree with a target of moderate to low frequency and minimal visible decay. - Moderate encroachment where roots may be causing some form of damage to boulevards or hardscape infrastructure such as driveways, underground utilities or foundations (excluding lawns and landscaping) on private property. - Limbs obstructing driver visibility - Visible defect that could result in partial failure of tree with a moderate to low frequency target.

 Trees with this rating have third priority for removal or pruning, but may be dealt with as the workload allows.
-Trees assessed as "Priority 3" will be documented for mitigation and referred to the Parks Dept. for work by District staff arboriculture crew, or for inclusion in the next or subsequent prime contractor bid package. \ NOTE: To be referred to the Transportation Department.
+Trees assessed as "Priority 3" will be documented for mitigation by District arboriculture crew, or for inclusion in the next or subsequent prime contractor bid package.

+NOTE: To be referred to the Transportation Department.